 The majority of gift items will NOT be added to our collections unless they fill a niche we have identified in our general collections (such as a items supporting a new program) or that support our Special Collections subject areas as identified in our Collection Development Policy.
 The Collection Development Librarian makes the final determination on all gift materials.

-Items which do not meet the criteria described in this policy will be offered to the public for free by being placed on our free book cart for anyone to take for their own collection, will be offered via our annual book sale, or recycled if in condition not appropriate for reuse.
+Items which do not meet the criteria described in this policy will be offered to the public for free by being placed on our free book cart for anyone to take for their own collection, will be offered through third-party resellers, or recycled if in condition not appropriate for reuse.

 - Condition of materials: No materials will be accepted that are not in good, clean, useable condition.
 Nothing should be brought to the Library that has any hint of mold, mildew, pests (insects or mice), highlighted text or other scribbling, or that smell strongly of tobacco smoke.